Dry Eye Treatment

-If you have mild or even moderate dry eyes, the first course of treatment may be to use unpreserved artificial tears.
+If you have mild or even moderate dry eyes, the first course of treatment may be to use preservative-free artificial tears.
 The selection of the exact type of artificial tear eye drop is important.
 Depending on the nature of your tear film deficiency, we may have you use a specific type of artificial tear that has different characteristics in terms of salt content and viscosity.
 Follow these instructions carefully.

-In instances where these approaches do not help relieve your dry eye symptoms, we may suggest the insertion of tiny punctal plugs that will slow down or even stop the drainage of tears from the eye.
+If these approaches do not help relieve your dry eye symptoms, we may suggest the insertion of punctal plugs that will slow down or even stop the drainage of tears from the eye.
 These plugs are easily and comfortably placed in the Lacrimal Puncta in your eyelids.
 Initially you may have a temporary dissolving plug put in place to see if your dry eye symptoms are actually responsive to this treatment.
 If the results are good, it may be necessary to place a more permanent type of plug in the Lacrimal Puncta to affect a long-term solution.

 Even with the above treatment options, there are some patients that may not respond as well as we would like due to some underlying low-grade inflammatory or infectious process.
-In these cases it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.
+In these cases, it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.

-As you can see, the diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the eye doctor and the patient.
+The diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the eye doctor and the patient.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.